neolin-ms/InstallWSL2Guide/README.md

 ```postscript
 PS C:/> dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
 ```
-**Restart your machine to complete the WSL install and update to WSL 2.**
+**Important: Restart your machine to complete the WSL install and update to WSL 2.**

 ![Image](https://github.com/neolin-ms/InstallWSL2Guide/pics/blob/main/2021-08-26_163947.png)

 **Step 4 - Download the Linux kernel update package**<br>

+4-1 Download the latest package: [WSL2 Linux kernel update package for x64 machines](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi)

+4-2 Run the update package downloaded in the previous step.
+(Double-click to run - you will be prompted for elevated permissions, select ‘yes’ to approve this installation.)
 **Step 5 - Set WSL 2 as your default version**<br>
 **Step 6 - Install your Linux distribution of choice**<br>